Simo-N-Maduna/Mito-Phylogenomics/README.md

 ## Mitophylogenomics Part I: Carcharhiniformes (Ground Sharks)
 <div align="justify">

 This study is a component of Ms. Jessica Winn's doctoral project at the Genetics Department of Stellenbosch University in South Africa, where I serve as an Extraordinary Senior Lecturer and Jessica's Ph.D. co-supervisor.
 All the comprehensive information regarding this project is stored in a dedicated GitHub repository.
 Please see here: https://github.com/JessWinn/Houndshark-Mitogenomics.
-The full research article is available at SSRN: https://ssrn.com/abstract=4496805 or http://dx.doi.org/10.2139/ssrn.4496805 as a preprint is is currently undergoing a second round of revisions in the journal *Genomics*.
+The full research article is available at SSRN: https://ssrn.com/abstract=4496805 or http://dx.doi.org/10.2139/ssrn.4496805 as a preprint and it is currently undergoing a second round of revisions in the journal *Genomics*.

 </div>